GIST-DSLab/ARC_Prompt/Logical_Coherence/README.md

 |  ├─l2m: contains JSONL files for ARC tasks with LtM.
 |  ├─training: contains JSON files for ARC training tasks.
 |
-├─result: contains results and preprocessed data for each trial for each prompting technique.
+├─result: contains results and preprocessed data for each trial for each prompting technique and inferential coherence of LLMs.
 |
 ├─tot
 |  ├─methods: contains a code for prompting techniques such as generation, vote, parsing, and regularization parser.